 UseKeychain yes

-However, Linux (Is it a Debian thing?
-Is it an OpenSSH thing?
-Who knows…) sometimes decides to ignore the inline IgnoreUnknown UseKeychain and instead present the error SSH: Bad configuration option: usekeychain for fun or something.
+However, Linux sometimes decides to ignore the inline IgnoreUnknown UseKeychain and instead present the error SSH: Bad configuration option: usekeychain anyway.

 Host *

-to the top of .ssh/config seems to have fixed that, as sorta suggested by https://www.unixtutorial.org/ssh-bad-configuration-option-usekeychain :-)
+Adding that to the top of .ssh/config seems to have fixed it everywhere, as sorta suggested by https://www.unixtutorial.org/ssh-bad-configuration-option-usekeychain :-)